-March is Disabilities Awareness month!
-DoDEA is committed to increasing awareness and promoting independence, integration, and inclusion of all students with disabilities.
+March is Students with Disabilities Awareness Month!
+DoDEA is committed to empowering our super students by increasing awareness and promoting independence, integration, and inclusion of all students with disabilities.
 DoDEA provides a range of support to students with disabilities – from accommodations to specialized instruction in the classroom.

 Students with disabilities are caring individuals who work hard every day.
 Many grow up to become academic scholars, athletes, poets, musicians, and artists.
 We appreciate and are proud of the positive contributions each student makes to our school’s productive and meaningful learning environment.